 The plane landed on the runway and we were there finally.
 Afghanistan.
 Camp Marmal airport.
 The other side of the world.

-Sixteen of us, an Army ‘Embedded Training Team’ (ETT), slowly spilled out onto the smooth concrete at Camp Marmal airport amid the high whine of the jet engines ramping down.
-I was a member of an ETT–a new concept wherein small teams of officers and experienced sergeants embed with a Corps of Afghan National Army (ANA) soldiers to train and mentor the ANA.
+Sixteen of us, an Army ‘Embeddedu Training Team’ (ETT), slowly spilled out onto the smooth concrete at Camp Marmal airport amidst the high whine of the jet engines ramping down.
+I was a member of an ETT–a new concept wherein small teams of officers and experienced sergeants u june with a Corps of Afghan National Army (ANA) soldiers to train and j i the ANA.

 As we moved toward the rear of the military jet to help unload equipment, I spun around slowly, taking in the ring of distant mountains, the flat light, the austerity.